-The Emigration Improvement District (EID) was formed in June 1968 by action of the Salt Lake County Commission for the purpose of providing water and sewer services to residents of Emigration Canyon.
-The District is directed by an elected three member board of trustees and a manager to over see the day-to-day activities.
+The Emigration Improvement District (EID) was formed in June 1968 by the action of the Salt Lake County Commission for the purpose of providing water and sewer services to residents of Emigration Canyon.
+The District is directed by an elected three-member board of trustees and a manager to oversee the day-to-day activities.
 When the District was first established, there was no public water system available and the quality of water being provided through private shallow wells and springs was a major concern for 800 permanent canyon residents.
 Water quality tests estimated that as high as 40% of the private wells tested resulted in a coliform count that exceeded drinking water standards and the Emigration Creek's coliform count exceeded the limit established for useable water within the state.

-In 1971, the first Board of Trustees comprising of Kenneth Stuhs - Chairman, Irene Sweeney - Vice Chair, and Orson Goodard - Clerk/Treasurer, presented to the community a master plan to provide a canyon-wide water system and sewer system.
+In 1971, the first Board of Trustees comprising of Kenneth Stuhs - Chairman, Irene Sweeney - Vice-Chair, and Orson Goodard - Clerk/Treasurer, presented to the community a master plan to provide a canyon-wide water system and sewer system.
 It was met with strong opposition by many of the canyon community and was never developed.
 The cost for the canyon-wide sewer and water system in 1971 would have been about the same as it cost the District to drill the Upper Freeze Creek well in 2013.